San Jacinto Tunnel: History

-Poorman contract

-The largest and most controversial settlement was known as the Poorman contract.
+The largest settlement was known as the Poorman contract.
 The Poorman family owned a 1,700 acres (6.9 km2) dairy ranch on the south side of the San Jacinto River, across from Gilman Hot Springs, along with 3,600 acres (15 km2) of grass and grazing in the upper Perris valley.
 The ranches were managed by Ed Poorman, known locally as the founding president of the Ramona Pageant Association.
 Ed Poorman's brother, Samuel Poorman, was an attorney for the Los Angeles Department of Water and Power.
 In 1937, after noticing a drop in groundwater, Samuel Poorman negotiated a settlement with the MWD for the loss of groundwater, but instead of taking cash, the Poormans took their share in water.

 The settlement was negotiated in secret and included two additional landowners.
 The Pico family of California, owners of a 3,200 acre (13 km2) ranch southwest of the Poorman's ranch, also agreed to take water in return for dropping their claim against the MWD.
 Dairy farmer Clayton Record Sr. agreed to take five percent of the seepage water in exchange for right of way across his property.
 The contract was signed on February 11, 1937, turning over the entire seepage flow to the three ranchers, with 57 percent going to the Poormans.
-The pipeline that would carry water from the west portal crossed the Poorman ranch, and a safety blowout (where excess pressure could be released in an emergency) was built on the property where their share was delivered.
+The pipeline that would carry water from the west portal to Lake Mathews crossed the Poorman ranch, and a safety blowout (where excess pressure could be released in an emergency) was built on the property where their share was delivered.

 Other local ranchers and water companies were caught off guard by the settlement.
 The Nuevo Water Company had been negotiating with the MWD since 1936 to have the seepage water pumped higher up the San Jacinto River where it could be allowed to sink back into the natural water table.
 Nuevo thought it was close to a settlement when suddenly the MWD signed the Poorman contract and cut off all negotiations.